angarsky/diveintopython/pt/learn/statements/if.md

     print("You are a senior citizen")
 ```

-In this example, we are checking the `age` of a person.
-If the `age` is less than 18, it prints `You are a minor`.
-If the `age` is between 18 and 65, it prints `You are an adult`.
-If the `age` is greater than 65, it prints `You are a senior citizen`.
+Neste exemplo, estamos verificando a `age` de uma pessoa.
+Se a `age` for menor que 18, ele imprime `You are a minor`.
+Se a `age` estiver entre 18 e 65, ele imprime `You are an adult`.
+Se a `age` for maior que 65, ele imprime `You are a senior citizen`.

 ```python3
 score = 80